 Parrotfish on the Great Barrier Reef

-Parrotfish social structures are quite varied between species with complicated life cycles.
-Majority of parrotfish species are sequential hermaphrodites, beginning life as females, then changing to males later in life.
-However, in some species the males change immediately from females, and others have dedicated breeding females that never change sex.
+While Parrotfish social structures are quite varied between species with complicated life cycles.
+Most parrotfish species are sequential hermaphrodites, beginning life as females and then changing to males later in life.
+However, in some species, the males change immediately from females, and others have dedicated breeding females that never change sex.

 Parrotfish also rely heavily on mucus to protect themselves.
 At night, they will encase themselves in a mucus bubble that presumably prevents their scent from being detected by predators.
-Even during the day though, their scales are coated with another mucus, which is rich in antioxidants, and believed to assist in repairing external body damage.
+Even during the day, their scales are coated with another mucus, which is rich in antioxidants, and believed to assist in repairing external body damage.